ashutoshmjain/gita/src/knower.md

 When Sattva makes a resolute measurement, Purusha gets entangled in the middle of the decoherence it caused.
 It "gets stuck," and the time begins - which means the time is a measure of how long attention stays locked.
 In Vedic terms, this is the fundamental bondage of observation—**Bodh Bandhana** - the bondage of awareness.
 The very state of knowing is a bond at this level, different from the **Karmic Bondage** we normally refer to in traditional Vedic teachings.
 In some traditions, "not knowing" is considered ultimate freedom.
 Buddha was often called "BodhiSattva"  because he had freedom from the bond of knowing.
 Like karmic manifest, time does pass in this bondage - there is a notion of rise and decay - but duration of this bond is exponentially longer.
 You just can't "unknow" that easily.

-BTW, this is exactly how  an AI Large Language Model works: It is a great way to comprehend what QM framework is missing a very important formalism - the observer[^observer]!
+BTW, this is exactly how  an AI Large Language Model works: It is a great way to comprehend what QM framework is missing a very important formalism - the observer!

 > In an LLM such as Google Gemini, all the "words" (tokens) that are used to train the model are suspended in a vector space of thousands of mathematical dimensions.
 Of course, these are not real physical dimensions like length or width—they are mathematical dimensions (x, y, and z coordinates).
 >